-For the three months ended March 31, 2017, we used \$108 million for financing activities.
+For the six months ended June 30, 2017, we used \$162 million for financing activities.
 Significant highlights of our financing activities include:

-- we received proceeds of \$1,898 million (net of \$2 million discount) from the New Term Loan B, which were used to pay off approximately \$1,765 million of all existing classes of outstanding term loans (other then the Term Loan A) and \$10 million in debt issuance costs.
-The remaining proceeds were used for purposes of repaying approximately \$80 million of Sabre's outstanding mortgage on its corporate headquarters, and for other general corporate purposes; - we made our first annual payment on the TRA liability for \$99 million, excluding interest; - we paid \$39 million in dividends on our common stock; - we repurchased 532,500 shares of our common stock outstanding totaling \$12 million; and - we received proceeds of \$12 million from the settlement of employee stock-option awards and paid \$10 million in income tax withholdings associated with the settlement of employee restricted-stock awards.
+- receipt of proceeds of \$1,898 million (net of \$2 million discount) from the Term Loan B, which were used for payment of approximately \$1,765 million of all existing classes of outstanding term loans (other than the Term Loan A) and \$12 million in debt issuance costs.
+The remaining proceeds were used for purposes of repaying approximately \$80 million of Sabre's outstanding mortgage on its corporate headquarters, and for other general corporate purposes; - quarterly payments totaling \$12 million on the principal outstanding on our term loans; - first annual payment on the TRA liability for \$99 million, excluding interest; - payment of \$78 million in dividends on our common stock; - repurchase of 1,015,558 shares of our common stock outstanding totaling \$22 million; and - net receipts of \$9 million from the settlement of employee stock-option awards, including payments of \$10 million in income tax withholdings associated with the settlement of employee restricted-stock awards.